jaguiar/authentication/README.md

 # authentication
-Project to emulate the authentication part
+Project to simulate the authentication part